-- 5.19 The responses to the Issues and Options consultation showed that there is strong local support for the NDP to address design.
+- 6.19 The responses to the Issues and Options consultation showed that there is strong local support for the NDP to address design.
 91% (59 respondents) agreed that the NDP should include detailed policies on design.
 Comments included concerns "that local materials should be used such as Herefordshire stone, oak framing, rather than modern red brick to reflect local character and large estates of generic designs should be avoided".
-There were also a number of comments "supporting innovative modern designs which incorporate green technologies, permeable surfaces to manage rainwater and use of solar power and heat pumps". - 5.20 The Steering Group has commissioned the preparation of design codes through the Locality Technical Support programme for Neighbourhood Plans (insert title of report).
-These have been used to inform Policies SL5 and SL6 which address local heritage and built character and sustainable design.
+There were also a number of comments 'supporting innovative modern designs which incorporate green technologies, permeable surfaces to manage rainwater and use of solar power and heat pumps'. - 6.20 The Parish Council through the Steering Group has commissioned the preparation of design codes through the Locality Technical Support programme for Neighbourhood Plans.
+These will be used to inform Policies SL4. and SL5. which will address local heritage and built character and sustainable design.
 The study also considers detailed design codes for any housing sites that may come forward through the NDP.